15 Best Cheap Places to Travel in May

 You only need a half day to see the most remarkable pyramids in Egypt, leaving plenty of room in your itinerary to explore other sites.

 Step inside the pastel pink mansion in Downtown Cairo to explore one of the best cultural attractions in the world: the Egyptian Museum.
-The Tutankhamun Galleries are the biggest draw at this museum.
+The Tutankhamun Galleries are the biggest draw at this museum, and it's one of the best places to visit in Cairo.
 They contain the treasures discovered in the Valley of the Kings in 1922, including Tutankhamun's death mask and sarcophagi and the pharaoh's wardrobe collection.
 The museum also contains quite a few mummies and a collection of ancient Egyptian jewelry that will impress even the most blinged-out tourists.

 Continue time-traveling through Egypt in Cairo's other historic sites.
 Al-Azhar Mosque, which is more than 1,000 years old, is home to one of the oldest universities in the world.
 Tourists can see parts of Roman towers and tons of old churches, including the church where Mary and Jesus reportedly took shelter when male babies were being massacred by King Herod, in Coptic Cairo.